Be sure to also visit the Communications Fellows homepage.

 Who should apply?

-Applicants should be academically talented high school seniors who plan to major in Journalism, Strategic Communications, Media Arts & Entertainment, or Communication Science.
-Students should have a GPA of at least 3.7 and SATs of 1900 (ACT 28) or higher, though test scores and GPAs are only one component of the selection process.
+Applicants should be academically talented high school seniors who plan to major in journalism, strategic communications, media arts & wntertainment, or communication science.
+Students should have a GPA of at least 3.7 and SATs of 1900 (ACT 28) or higher.
 Selection is based on high school academic performance, extracurricular involvement. and communications experience.
 Students invited for an on-campus visit must also compose an essay and participate in a faculty interview.